-- 3.2.2.3.a.
+3.2.2.3.a.
 The ESBSs are inspected periodically throughout the juvenile migration season with a video monitoring system.
 If a screen is found damaged or malfunctions at any time it will be removed and either replaced with a spare ESBS or repaired and returned to service.
 A turbine unit shall not be operated during the juvenile bypass season with a missing, known damaged or non-operating ESBS (except as detailed below).
 If an ESBS fails on a weekend or at night when maintenance crews are not available, the respective turbine unit will be shut down and generation switched to another fully screened unit.
-If all screened turbine units are in service, water may be spilled until the effected ESBS can be removed and repaired or replaced. - 3.2.2.3.b.
+If all screened turbine units are in service, water may be spilled until the effected ESBS can be removed and repaired or replaced.

+3.2.2.3.b.
 If an ESBS screen cleaner fails after 1400 hours on a regular workday or any time on a weekend, and taking the unit out of service would result in spilling above TDG state standards or unsafe operation of the power plant such as, but not limited to, unstable station service power, the unit may be operated with the failed screen cleaner up to a maximum of 110 MWs if there is evidence that the ESBS will not plug with debris (e.g., a lack of debris in the gatewell and along the face of the powerhouse).
 Project personnel will pull and replace the screen the next morning, weekday or weekend inclusive.
 If the screen cannot be pulled and repaired the next morning, the unit will be removed from service until the screen can be repaired.
 If there is evidence that fish are being injured under this operation, by either observing injured fish in the gatewells or injured fish appearing on the separator, the turbine unit will be removed from service immediately.
 This operation will not take place when daily average river flows are less than total powerhouse capacity and the turbine unit will not be operated during power peaking operations where turbine units are being turned on and off.
-FPOM will be notified via MFR, per FPP Chapter 1 Overview section 2.3.4. - 3.2.2.4.
-Gatewell Orifices.
-Each gatewell has two 12" orifices (gatewell slot 1A has one 14" test orifice) with air operated valves to allow fish to exit the gatewell.
-Under normal operation, at least one orifice per gatewell is operated.
-To minimize blockage from debris, orifices should be backflushed every day.
-If an air valve fails, the valve should be closed and the alternate orifice and air valve for that gatewell operated until repairs can be made.
-If both orifices are blocked with debris, damaged, or must be kept closed, the turbine unit will be taken out of service until repairs can be made.
-If repairs are to take longer than 48 hours, juvenile fish will be dipped from the gatewell with a gatewell dip basket.
+FPOM will be notified via MFR, per FPP Chapter 1 - Overview.